Academic Year Calendar

 The Academic Year Calendar lists in yellow the academic workdays that faculty on academic year appointments are expected to work.
 The calendar also notes official holidays observed by the campus.
 You should receive a new calendar annually.
 The calendar can be found at www.csustan.edu/HR/

 Also see: College Year Calendar from the University Catalog

 The purposes of summer term are to provide students an opportunity to accelerate program completion and to serve the increasing number of new students enrolling at CSU Stanislaus.

-Although summer term is typically 10 weeks and consists of two separate session (six weeks and four weeks), faculty members may choose to offer courses of varying lengths depending on the need of students.
+Although summer term is typically 10 weeks and consists of two separate sessions (six weeks and four weeks), faculty members may choose to offer courses of varying lengths depending on the need of students.
 During summer term, faculty members are encouraged to offer a variety of regular catalog courses in all disciplines.
-Classes may be offered on site in Turlock, Stockton, and Merced and via instructional television at the university's distance-learning sites.
+Classes may be offered on site in Turlock, and Stockton, online, and via instructional television at the university's distance-learning sites.

 Workload, FTE, and Unit System